 The share of labour income in GDP has declined globally since the 1980s.
-Previous research provides evidence that the labour share in advanced economies declined due to global value chains (GVCs) and in particular the offshoring of production to emerging economies (Elsby et al., 2013; Guschanski and Onaran, 2021).
-The flipside of these trade relations, i.e. the impact of GVCs on workers in emerging economies, has received less attention.
-International policy institutions frequently highlight GVCs as pathways for development and technological upgrading in emerging economies (World Bank, 2020; WTO, 2013), while traditional trade theory based on the Stolper-Samuelson theorem suggests that low-skilled workers in labour-abundant Global South countries will benefit from trade with the Global North.
-Nevertheless, there is mounting evidence of workers' rights abuses along GVCs between advanced and emerging economies, implying that potential gains from productivity are not equally shared (ILO, 2016; Selwyn and Leyden, 2021).
-This has prompted the introduction of a law that pushes producers in France to prevent human rights abuses along their supply chains.
-A similar law is currently under discussion at the level of the European Union and Germany (Emons et al., 2021).
+Empirical evidence suggests that participation in global value chains (GVCs) reduced the labour share in advanced economies, in particular due to the offshoring of fragments of production to emerging economies (Elsby et al., 2013; Guschanski and Onaran, 2021).
+The flipside of these trade relations, i.e. the impact of GVCs on workers in emerging economies, is not yet well researched.
+International policy institutions frequently assert GVCs as important pathways for development and technological upgrading in emerging economies (World Bank, 2020; WTO, 2013), while neoclassical trade theory based on the Heckscher-Ohlin model and Stolper-Samuelson theorem suggests that trade with the global North will benefit labour, and particularly low-skilled workers, in the global South.
+Yet, mounting evidence of workers' rights abuses along GVCs between advanced and emerging economies implies that potential gains from productivity are not equally shared (ILO, 2016; Selwyn and Leyden, 2021).